 Skin contact: Remove material from skin immediately by washing with soap and plenty of water.
 Remove contaminated clothing and shoes while washing.
 Seek medical attention if irritation persists.
 Wash clothing before reuse.
 An MDI skin decontamination study demonstrated that cleaning very soon after exposure is important, and that a polyglycol-based skin cleanser or corn oil may be more effective than soap and water.
+This may also apply to other isocyanates.
 Discard items which cannot be decontaminated, including leather articles such as shoes, belts and watchbands.
 Suitable emergency safety shower facility should be available in work area.

-Eye contact: Wash immediately and continuously with flowing water for at least 30 minutes.
-Remove contact lenses after the first 5 minutes and continue washing.
-Obtain prompt medical consultation, preferably from an ophthalmologist.
+Eye contact: Immediately flush eyes with water; remove contact lenses, if present, after the first 5 minutes, then continue flushing eyes for at least 15 minutes.
+Obtain medical attention without delay, preferably from an ophthalmologist.
 Suitable emergency eye wash facility should be immediately available.